Alfresco/alfresco-ng2-components/docs/core/components/data-column.component.md

 These properties offer flexibility in customizing how decimal values are presented within the component.

 For more details on the possible use cases of the above properties, see the [official Angular documents](https://angular.io/api/common/DecimalPipe).

+### `dateConfig` Input

+The `dateConfig` input allows you to configure date formatting and localization for a component.
+It accepts an object of type `DateConfig` with optional properties for specifying the format of displayed date, tooltip and locale.

+#### Properties

+- `format` (optional): A string specifying the date format ([pre-defined formats](https://angular.io/api/common/DatePipe#pre-defined-format-options)).
+- `tooltipFormat` (optional): A string specifying the date format for tooltips.
+- `locale` (optional): A string indicating the locale or region-specific formatting to use for the currency.

+#### Default date config

+By default, the `dateConfig` object is not required.
+If not provided, the component will use the following default values:

+- `format`: "medium"
+- `tooltipFormat`: "medium"
+- `locale`: undefined

+These properties offer flexibility in customizing how date values are presented within the component.

+For more details on the possible use cases of the above properties, see the [official Angular documents](https://angular.io/api/common/DatePipe).

 ## Details